The Theory of Brain-sign

 The Theory of Brain-Sign is a new scientific theory of the brain.
 Brain-sign replaces consciousness.
 Its ontology is that of a physical sign, and it functions as the communication mechanism about the world between purely physical brains in collective action.
 It is derived continuously from the causal orientation of each brain, and represents the world target to which communicating organisms refer.
 Therefore 'the world' is a neural construct.

 The theory's claim to be scientific is that brain-sign is a wholly physical condition fulfilling a crucial neurobiological function.
+It is an evolved neural mechanism which overcomes the isolation of the individual brain/organism by providing access to the diverse power and skills of others.
 Signs are ubiquitous in biology.

 Consciousness, by contrast, is inexplicable as physicality, and is scientifically impenetrable.
 Moreover, there is no consensus as to what it is ontologically, or does functionally.
 With brain-sign theory, the 'mystery' of consciousness is removed and neural science can cease to search for psychological states in the brain.